pe1rrr/linbpq_rtg/doc/systemd_readme.txt

 Set permissions
 ===============

-Set execute and the correct USERID and GROUP permissions on the runbpq script AND linbpq binary.
-This will make it run with the correct user ID if at any point it is launched manually.
+Set execute and the correct USERNAME and GROUP permissions on the runbpq script AND linbpq binary.

    sudo chmod +x runbpq
-   chown <userid>:<groupid> runbpq linbpq sudo chmod u+s runbpq linbpq
+   chown <username>:<groupname> runbpq linbpq

 Note: Some of the above may not be necessary if you have used the update-linbpq.sh script, as this sets the permissions for you.

+If you want to make a new group and user for running BPQ then check out the following pages before proceeding.

+man adduser
+man addgroup

+The entire directory structure for BPQ will need to be chown'd to the new user and group. chown -R does a recursive change-owner when provided:

+cd /home/pi/linbpq_rtg

+chown -R MyNewUser:MyNewGroup .

 Starting linbpq from systemd
 ============================